ITDP/atlas/README.md

-# atlas
+# Atlas of Urban Transport
-The frontend code for the Atlas of Urban Transport
+The frontend code for ITDP's Atlas of Urban Transport, in development for release Fall 2022